Finite-length flux tube in the dual Ginzburg-Landau theory on the dual lattice: Summary and outlook

 \begin{enumerate}[(i)] \itemsep=0cm

-\item The functional form of the interquark potential for the distance $r$ is well-described by the Yukawa term $-e^{-mr}/r$ plus linear function $\sigma r$, where the $\kappa$-dependence of the potential can be successfully captured by the effective mass $m (\kappa)$, and the string tension $\sigma (\kappa)$. $m(\kappa)$ grows monotonically from a value smaller than the dual gauge boson mass $m_{B}$ to the value about $1.668\, m_{B}$ in the type-II limit.
+\item The functional form of the interquark potential for the distance $r$ is well-described by the Yukawa term $-e^{-m_{y} r}/r$ plus linear function $\sigma_{y} r$, where the $\kappa$-dependence of the potential can be successfully captured by the effective mass $m_{y} (\kappa)$, and the string tension $\sigma_{y} (\kappa)$. $m_{y} (\kappa)$ grows monotonically from a value smaller than the dual gauge boson mass $m_{B}$ to the value about $1.668\, m_{B}$ in the type-II limit.

-\item The width of the finite-length flux tube on the mid-transversal plane can grow with the increase of $r$, if we define it from the tail behavior of the profile of the electric field, or the monopole supercurrent, or the action density.
-The profile of the finite-length flux tube cannot be reproduced by the infinitely-long flux-tube solution in $D=2$ dimensions as long as the Coulombic contribution from the flux-tube terminals remains, which does not go away easily, even at quite large $r$.
+\item The width of the finite-length flux tube on the midtransverse plane can grow with the increase of $r$, if we define it from the tail behavior of the profile of the electric field, or the monopole supercurrent, or the action density.
+The profile of the finite-length flux tube cannot be reproduced by the infinitely long flux-tube solution in $D=2$ dimensions as long as the Coulombic contribution from the flux-tube terminals remains, which does not go away easily, even at quite large $r$.

 \item The flux-tube interaction depends not only on the $\kappa$ value but also on the geometric configuration of flux tubes specified by the distance, the length, and the relative angles.
 If the original flux tubes are located within the range of interaction, an attractive force or a repulsive force between flux tubes can cause the change of the original shapes of the flux tubes, such as the bending or the string flip.
-An attractive force between flux tubes might produce a new type of hadronic state.
+An attractive force between flux tubes might produce a new type of hadronic state, such as an exotic four-quark (tetraquark) state or a mesonic molecule.

-\item A phase transition occurs from the dual superconducting phase to a normal phase if the flux-tube density exceeds a critical one, where the linearly-rising behavior of the interquark potential persists with a different slope, indicating an appearance of a uniformly distributed electric field, as in a capacitor.
+\item A phase transition occurs from the dual superconducting phase to a normal phase if the flux-tube density exceeds a critical one, where the linearly rising behavior of the interquark potential persists with a different slope, indicating an appearance of a uniformly distributed electric field, as in a capacitor.
 The slope for $\kappa \geq 1$ tends to grow monotonically with increasing density, while the slope for $\kappa < 1$ once becomes smaller than that in the dual superconducting phase and then increases, which is qualitatively different from the behavior with $\kappa \geq 1$.

 \end{enumerate}